reahl/reahl/reahl-doc/doc/component/setup.cfg.rst

    with a min (included) and max (excluded) version:  acomponent>=3.0,<3.1.
 A requirement does not have to be tied to one minor version though, it can span multiple: acomponent>=3.0,<6.1

+   You should not use version 0.0 - it is assumed the database schema is always empty for this version.